-This article will explain the changes that have occurred regarding .eu domains and Brexit.
+This article will explain the changes that have occurred regarding several domain extensions and Brexit.

-Since the United Kingdom has now left the European Union, .eu domains cannot be registered by or transferred to any UK registrants.
+Since the United Kingdom has now left the European Union (EU), the following Top-Level Domains (TLDs) cannot be registered by or transferred to any UK registrants:

-You will only be able to register a .eu domain if:
+You will only be able to register .eu domains if:

-- Your business, organisation or undertaking has an EU or EEA address;
+- Your business, organisation or undertaking has an EU address;

-- You have an EU or EEA citizenship; or
+- You have an EU or European Economic Area (EEA) citizenship; or

-- You have an EU or EEA residence
+- You have an EU or European Economic Area (EEA) residence

 My .eu domain is gone, even though I comply with these rules – what should I do?

-If you previously owned a .eu domain and believe that you meet the eligibility criteria listed above, you should contact EURid – the registry responsible for the day-to-day running of the .eu Top-Level Domain – by emailing them on email@example.com.
+If you previously owned one of these domains and believe that you meet the eligibility criteria listed above, you will need to contact the registry responsible for managing them.

 How do I change the domain name associated with my products to a non .eu domain?